Mücke: Location

-Neighbouring communities
+Neighbouring municipalities

-Mücke borders in the north on the town of Homberg, in the northeast on the community of Gemünden, in the east on the community of Feldatal and the town of Ulrichstein, in the south on the town of Laubach (Gießen district), and in the west on the town of Ulrichstein and the community of Grünberg (Gießen district).
+Mücke borders in the north on the town of Homberg, in the northeast on the municipality of Gemünden, in the east on the municipality of Feldatal and the town of Ulrichstein, in the south on the town of Laubach (Gießen district), and in the west on the town of Ulrichstein and the municipality of Grünberg (Gießen district).

-Constituent communities
+Constituent municipalities

-The community came into being, like many other communities through Hesse's municipal reforms, with the amalgamation of twelve formerly independent communities.
+The municipality came into being, like many other municipalities through Hesse's municipal reforms, with the amalgamation of twelve formerly independent municipalities.
 These are listed here: